CAR ACCIDENT CAUSED PREMATURE DELIVERY MN LAWYERS

 One study examined the cardiometabolic risk factors of adults who was born preterm.
-This study (published in 2015) examined the physical fitness less of 23 year olds who were born early preterm (less than 34 weeks), late pre-term (34 to 36 weeks) and full term.
-The results of the testing showed that both early preterm and late preterm birth participants had lower muscular fitness levels than those 23 year olds who were born full term (37 to 40 weeks).
+This study (published in 2015) examined the physical fitness levels of 23 year olds who were born early preterm (less than 34 weeks), late pre-term (34 to 36 weeks) and full term.
+The results of the testing showed that both early preterm and late preterm birth participants had lower muscular fitness levels than those who were born full term.
 This was felt to likely predispose them to cardiometabolic and other chronic diseases in the future.

 A 2015 study showed that premature babies are more likely to be introverted, neurotic adults, who struggle with relationships and careers.
 University of Warwick researchers compared the personalities of 200 young people born prematurely with another 197 born in the same maternity units who were born at term.
 The study found that those born prematurely scored significantly higher for the personality traits of introversion and neuroticism.
 They were also more likely to report higher levels of autistic spectrum behaviors.

-The life-long impacts of The baby’s premature birth and neo-natal care because of this car crash are not fully known and will not necessarily be known fully until he reaches adulthood.
+The life-long impacts of the baby’s premature birth and neo-natal care because of this car crash are not fully known.
+Most likely, the effect will not be known fully until he reaches adulthood.
 The risks he faces associated with his premature birth are substantial and we expect a jury to compensate commensurately.

 CAR ACCIDENT LAWYER IN MN FOR PREGNANT WOMAN INJURED IN CRASH

 Our top MN car accident lawyer has represented many women injured in crashes for the past 25 years.
 Pam Rochlin has been voted a Minnesota Super Lawyer and is the former president of Minnesota Women Lawyers – an organization with over 1300 members.
-If you have been injured in a car accident in MN call us and speak with a best woman personal injury lawyer for a free consultation.
+If you have been injured in a car accident, call us and speak with a best woman personal injury lawyer for a free consultation.
 Our car accident lawyers have experience with many types of car accident injury cases, including injury to a pregnant woman that causes premature delivery of the baby.